cooperhewitt/py-slack-api/README.md

-# py-slack
+# py-slack-api

 There are many wrappers for the Slack API.
-This one is ours.
+This one is the Cooper-Hewitt's.

 ## Example